 Bioremediation Applications for Microbes Abound

 Microbes are uniquely positioned with the potential for degradation of emerging contaminants that could negatively affect animal and human health.
-“This session will examine the process of how microbes act on those contaminants in the environment [and seek to] understand the process of that bioremediation, as well as ways to try to stimulate or control that process,” said Erica Majumder, Ph.D., Assistant Professor of Bacteriology at the University of Wisconsin-Madison and Track Leader for AES.
+The session examined "the process of how microbes act on those contaminants in the environment [and seek to] understand the process of that bioremediation, as well as ways to try to stimulate or control that process,” said Erica Majumder, Ph.D., Assistant Professor of Bacteriology at the University of Wisconsin-Madison and Track Leader for AES.

 Another way microbiologists are using microbes to address environmental problems is by inoculating plant seeds with engineered microbes that can help promote disease suppression, provide a buffer from stress and reduce the need for agrochemical treatments.
 “The emphasis here is on understanding the microbiome associated with plants and how you might inoculate seeds to promote certain plant traits,” said Ariane Peralta Ph.D., Associate Professor in the Department of Biology at East Carolina University.
 “Helping to reduce the incidence of plant or fungal pathogens down the road can help sustain nutrient management and increase yield.”
 The role of microbes in agriculture extends far and wide, ranging from the role of microbes in crop production to exploring and understanding how the relationships between microbes and livestock can be used to promote safety and sustainability.